 Because the oyster restoration projects had different starting points in time and cultch materials (Table 1), we summed the weight of cultch collected by divers by Bay, material, site, and period.
 We then used a similar generalized linear model framework as the live oyster count data to assess patterns in cultch material persistence across projects.

 We examined river discharge for a small number of rivers entering each bay as a proxy for salinity and nutrient inputs by plotting the percent deviation in river discharge (CFS by convention) from the period of instrument record by month and year beginning in 2005.
-We began the time series about 10 years prior to restoration efforts to capture antecedent river discharge conditions prior to restoration beginning.
+We began the time series about 10 years prior to restoration efforts to capture antecedent river discharge conditions prior to restoration.
 Pensacola Bay has two rivers that enter the bay (Escambia and Blackwater rivers) and we used data from USGS gauge 02375500 from the Escambia River because this is the larger (by discharge) of the two river systems.
 St. Andrews Bay is unusual in that it has no major freshwater inputs (Crowe et al. 2008) thus no summary of freshwater inputs was made.
 For Apalachicola Bay we summarized river discharge information from USGS gauge 02358000 (Apalachicola at Chattahoochee).
 Data and all code used for analyses is available from the following Git repository ABCDEF.

 Results